appliedaistudio/maxwellai-dapp/docs/readme.md

     - `physarai-llm-interactions.js`: Manages large language model interactions.
     - `physarai-llm-schema.js`: Schema definitions for large language models.
     - `physarai-main.js`: Main script for PhysarAI functionalities.
-  - `knowledge.js`: Manages knowledge base for AI.
+  - `knowledge.js`: Accesses external knowledge for AI.
+[Not an active part of the DApp]

 - `dapp-config.js`: Configuration settings for the DApp.
 - `dapp.js`: Main script for DApp functionalities.